Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Query feature count and extent/README.md

 ## How to use the sample

-Use the picker to zoom to the extent of the state specified.
+Use the button select state then use the picker to zoom to the extent of the state specified.
 Use the button to count the features in the current extent.

 ## How it works